-If you would rather explicitly identify your attribute/property, you can do so with the attributeNamed() method:
+If you would rather explicitly identify your property, you can do so with the propertyNamed() method:

 '''

-verify($obj)->attributeNamed('fooBar')->is()->false();
+verify($obj)->propertyNamed('fooBar')->is()->false();

 '''

-All of BeBat/Verify's assertions should be compatible with reading object or class attributes.
-In addition, attributes fully support chaining and assertion modifiers.
+All of BeBat/Verify's assertions should be compatible with reading object or class properties.
+In addition, properties fully support chaining and assertion modifiers.
 The only exception is that once your chain contains an attribute, you can no longer add assertions about their containing object.
-Put another way, always write your assertions about an object first before writing any about its attributes.
+Put another way, always write your assertions about an object first before writing any about its properties.
 For example: